By Elizabeth Pantley, Author of The No-Cry Sleep Solution for Toddlers & Preschoolers (McGraw-Hill)

 No Comments »

-More children than ever before are being diagnosed with special needs “neurobiological disorders” such as ADHD, clinical depression, sensory integration dysfunction, autism and Asperger’s syndrome.
+By Patti Teel More children than ever before are being diagnosed with special needs “neurobiological disorders” such as ADHD, clinical depression, sensory integration dysfunction, autism and Asperger’s syndrome.
 Children with these disorders are very likely to have sleep difficulties.
-In addition, the problems that characterize the disorders will be greatly exacerbated by a lack of sleep.
+In addition, the problems that characterize the disorders will be greatly exacerbated by a lack of […]

 Tags: caffeine, child, consistent, dinner, habits, healthy, overstimulation, Parenting, quiet, relaxation, sleep, snack, soda, sugar, teach, warn